 Persons exempt from or otherwise not subject to the Commercial Vacancy Tax who are the owner, tenant, or subtenant of Taxable Commercial Space still must file a Return.
 They may declare their exemption or explain why they do not owe the tax on the Return.

-For 2022 the tax rate is $250 per linear foot of Frontage.
 The Commercial Vacancy Tax rate is calculated based on a building’s Frontage (the total length of Taxable Commercial Space that is adjacent or tangent to the Public Right of Way) rounded to the nearest foot.

 Taxable Commercial Space is considered vacant if it’s unoccupied, uninhabited, or unused for more than 182 days, whether consecutive or nonconsecutive, in a tax year.
 The Code provides for qualified exclusions, which are detailed in the Commercial Vacancy Tax Return Instructions.